untoldwind/kotlin/kotlin-native/NEW_MM.md

   This manifests in time between cycles being close (or even less) than the pause time.
 Both of these numbers are printed to the logs.
   Try increasing `kotlin.native.internal.GC.threshold` and `kotlin.native.internal.GC.thresholdAllocations` to force GC to happen less often.
 Note that the exact meaning of `threshold` and `thresholdAllocations` may change in the future.
 * Freezing is currently implemented suboptimally: internally, a separate memory allocation may occur for each frozen object (this recursively includes the object subgraph), which puts unnecessary pressure on the heap.
+  Won't be fixed, because [freezing is deprecated](#freezing-deprecation) since 1.7.20.
 * Unterminated `Worker`s and unconsumed `Future`s have objects pinned to the heap, contributing to the pause time.
 Like Swift/ObjC interop, this also manifests in a growing number of stable refs in the root set.
   To mitigate:
     * Look for calls to `Worker.execute` with the resulting `Future` objects that are never consumed using `Future.consume` or `Future.result`.